 LastPass Review: Quick Expert Summary

-Update December 2022: LastPass customers’ password vault information, including website usernames, passwords, secure notes, and form-filled data, was exposed during a major data breach in December of 2022.
+Update September 2023: LastPass customers’ password vault information, including website usernames, passwords, secure notes, and form-filled data, was exposed during a major data breach in 2022.
+As of September 2023, independent researchers have linked the theft of tens of millions of dollars worth of cryptocurrency to LastPass data breaches.

-Since all of this information is secured by LastPass’s 256-bit AES encryption, the only way a hacker can access it is through a customer’s master password.
+Since all user data is secured by LastPass’s 256-bit AES encryption, the only way a hacker can access it is through a customer’s master password.
+Though a threat actor did gain access to encrypted information, this does not mean they were able to decrypt the vast majority of it.
 If you’re currently using LastPass, you should make sure you’re using a strong and unique master password that you haven’t shared with anyone.

-While we still recommend LastPass as one of the best password managers in 2023, there are many good options for customers looking to switch providers.
-For example, top password managers like 1Password and Dashlane are excellent alternatives to LastPass and have never suffered a data breach.
+While we still recommend LastPass as one of the best password managers in 2024, there are many other options for customers looking to switch providers given these revelations.
+For example, top password managers like 1Password and Dashlane are excellent alternatives to LastPass and have never suffered a data breach or other serious security incident.

 LastPass is secure, comes with more additional features than most competitors, and is pretty cheap.
 To ensure the safety of all user data, LastPass uses military-grade encryption (256-bit AES), has a zero-knowledge policy, and provides multiple two-factor authentication options (2FA) as well as biometric logins.